From long-distance cycle routes to family bike rides, discover some of the best two-wheeled tours the UK has to offer

 Level: easy, 18 miles (29 km)

-It runs along a disused railway line so it’s a flat route, perfect for a gentle cycle and suitable for kids.
+It runs along a disused railway line so it’s a flat route, perfect for family bike rides.
 Stop off at Wadebridge after five miles, the Camel Valley Vineyard, or carry on another six miles from Wadebridge to Bodmin, towards the hills of the moor.

 Level: easy, 4 miles (6km)

-Numerous routes take you around the tarmac paths of Richmond Park, from easy routes for families up to challenging loops with steep hills.
-There’s a 20 mph speed limit within the whole park, and some paths have pot holes so take care.
+One of our favourite London cycle routes can be found in Richmond Park.
+There are numerous ways to explore the tarmac paths of the park, from easy routes for family-friendly bike rides to challenging loops with steep hills.
+There’s a 20mph speed limit within the whole park, and some paths have pot holes, so take care.

 For this gentle family-friendly ride, begin at Roehampton Gate, past Sheen Gate and on to Richmond Gate, returning via Sawyer’s Hill.
 If you want to avoid cycling alongside cars, stick to the paths around the ballet school and Pen Ponds.
 There’s another suggested 5-mile route on the Richmond Park website.